-The Pont du Gard is one of the most dramatic monuments of Roman architecture in France.
-This Roman aqueduct, was built around AD50 to carry water over 50 km from Uzes to Nimes.
-The Pont du Gard is situated in Languedoc, just north of Nimes, nobody with an interest in history or architecture should miss the chance to visit this historic monument.
+The Pont du Gard aqueduct is one of the most dramatic monuments of Roman architecture in France.
+The Pont du Gard Roman aqueduct/bridge, was built around AD50 to carry water over 50 km from Uzes to Nimes.
+The Pont du Gard aqueduct is situated in Languedoc, just north of Nimes, nobody with an interest in history or architecture should miss the chance to visit this wonderful historic monument.
 The Pont du Gard is arguably the finest example of a Roman aqueduct left standing in the world - and it has been officially recognised as a UNESCO world heritage site.

 On the left bank of the river the impressive Pont du Gard Visitors' Centre offers many interesting activities to discover this outstanding monument.
 There is a comprehensive museum on the history of the Pont du Gard and archeological artefacts of the Roman era.
 There is also a very good film on the Pont du Gard.
 The centre is fully multi-lingual.